 - Check Registration status Charities operating in California and telemarketers soliciting donations in California are required to register with the Attorney General’s Registry of Charitable Trusts.
 They are also required to file annual financial reports.
-Confirm that the charity is registered and up-to-date with their financial reporting by searching the Attorney General’s Registry of Charitable Trusts at www.oag.ca.gov/charities.
+Confirm that the charity is registered and up-to-date with its financial reporting by searching the Attorney General’s Registry of Charitable Trusts at www.oag.ca.gov/charities.

 - Give to organizations you trust Do your research before giving.
 Review the charity’s purpose and its financial records, available on the Attorney General’s Registry of Charitable Trusts, and find out how it spends donations.
 How much is spent directly on the charitable cause?
 How much goes to overhead and employee compensation?
 Research charities in your community and support those charities that make a positive impact.